Polishing Ohio Flint into Gemstones

 After two days in medium grit we cleaned the barrel, rock and pellets and ran the rocks in fine grit for two days, checking a couple times per day but not rinsing or adding fresh grit.
 At the end of two days we cleaned the barrel, rocks and ceramics.
 At this point the flint was exhibiting a slight luster and was ready for the polishing step.

-A few polished stones from our efforts are shown in the photos at right.
+A few polished stones from our efforts are shown in the photos on this page.
 Check them out!